aws-samples/aws-bootstrap-kit-examples/source/1-SDLC-organization/README.md

  aws s3 ls --profile dev
  ```

- Here we use the `--profile` parameter with `dev` in order to, in the future be able to swtich between accounts.
+ Here we use the `--profile` parameter with `dev` in order to, in the future be able to switch between accounts.

  You can now test our set up: